evagabriela/WDI/curriculum/week-02/02_control_flow/README.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Describe some concept
-- Explain how to do something
-- Do or build something

-### INSTRUCTOR PREP
-*Before this lesson, instructors will need to:*
 - Create variables in JavaScript
 - Differentiate between data types (strings, numbers, booleans)
 - Use a text editor

 ---
 <a name="opening"></a>
 ## Opening (5 mins)